-- 1) In order to register in Grants.gov, your organization must have a current registration in the System for Award Management (SAM) (see Section VI.4.b. of this FFO).
+- 1) In order to register in Grants.gov, your organization must have a current registration in the System for Award Management (SAM) (see Section IV.3. of this FFO).
 The registration process in SAM may take more than two weeks.
-Note that SAM requires annual registration renewal. - 2) Applicants using Grants.gov will receive email notifications over a period of up to two business days as the application moves through intermediate systems before the applicant learns via a validation or rejection notification whether NIST has received the application.
+Note that SAM requires annual registration renewal. - 2) Applicants using Grants.gov will receive email notifications over a period of up to two business days as the application moves through intermediate systems before the applicant learns via a validation or rejection notification whether NIST has received the application. - Application Submission Address: Applications will only be accepted using Grants.gov. - Funding Opportunity Description: NIST is soliciting applications from eligible applicants to pilot privacy-enhancing technologies that embrace and advance the NSTIC vision and contribute to the maturity of the identity ecosystem the NSTIC envisions: Promote secure, user-friendly ways to give individuals and organizations confidence in their online interactions.
+Specifically, the Federal government seeks to initiate and support pilots that address the needs of individuals, private sector organizations, and all levels of government in accordance with the NSTIC guiding principles that identity solutions will be (1) privacy-enhancing and voluntary, (2) secure and resilient, (3) interoperable, and (4) cost-effective and easy-to-use.
+NIST will fund projects that are intended to demonstrate or deploy new solutions that either do not exist or are not widely adopted in the marketplace today.

-- Application Submission Address: Applications will only be accepted using Grants.gov. - Funding Opportunity Description: NIST is soliciting applications from eligible applicants to pilot online identity solutions that embrace and advance the NSTIC vision of an Identity Ecosystem Framework.
-Specifically, the Federal government seeks to initiate and support pilots that address the needs of individuals, private sector organizations, and all levels of government in accordance with the NSTIC Guiding Principles that identity solutions will be (1) privacy-enhancing and voluntary, (2) secure and resilient, (3) interoperable, and (4) cost-effective and easy-to-use.
-Pilots that maximize their contribution to the development of the broader Identity Ecosystem Framework through public forums such as the Identity Ecosystem Steering Group (IDESG) (see page 6) are encouraged.
-NIST will fund projects that are intended to demonstrate or deploy new solutions, models, and frameworks that either do not exist or are not widely adopted in the marketplace today. - Anticipated Amounts: NIST anticipates that awards will be in the range of approximately \$1,000,000 to \$2,000,000 per year per project for up to two (2) years, consistent with the multi-year funding policy described in Section II.2 of this FFO.
+- Anticipated Amounts: NIST anticipates that awards will be in the range of approximately \$750,000 to \$1,500,000 per year per project for up to two years, consistent with the multi-year funding policy described in Section II.2. of this FFO.
 Proposed funding levels must be consistent with project scope.
-NIST will consider applications that propose lower funding amounts.
-In FY 2015, NIST anticipates funding new pilots with total funding of up to approximately \$5 million. - Funding Instrument: Cooperative agreement. - Who Is Eligible: Accredited institutions of higher education; non-profit organizations; commercial organizations; and state, local, and Indian tribal governments located in the United States and its territories.
-While the applicant must be located in the United States, the applicant may have a parent organization outside the United States.
+NIST will consider applications with lower funding amounts.
+NIST anticipates funding new pilots with total funding of up to approximately \$2.5 million. - Funding Instrument: Cooperative agreement. - Who Is Eligible: Accredited institutions of higher education; non-profit organizations; and commercial organizations incorporated in the United States; and state, local, territorial and Indian tribal governments within the United States.
+While a non-governmental applicant must be incorporated in the United States, the applicant may have a parent organization outside the United States.
 An eligible organization may work individually or include proposed subawardees, contractors or other collaborators in a project, effectively forming a team or consortium.
 An organization may submit more than one application but each must be on a distinct topic.
-Federal agencies may participate in projects but may not receive NIST funding. - Cost Sharing Requirements: This program does not require cost sharing. - Public Meetings (Applicants' Conference): NIST will hold a public meeting (Applicants' Conference) to provide general information regarding NSTIC, to offer general guidance on preparing applications, and to answer questions.
-Proprietary technical discussions about specific project ideas with NIST staff are not permitted at this conference or at any time before submitting the application to NIST.
-Therefore, applicants should not expect to have proprietary issues addressed at the Applicants' Conference.
-Also, NIST/NSTIC Program Office staff will not critique or provide feedback on specific project ideas while they are being developed by an applicant.
-However, NIST/NSTIC Program Office staff will answer questions about the NSTIC
+Federal agencies may participate in projects but may not receive NIST funding. - Cost Sharing Requirements: This program does not require cost sharing. - Public Meetings (Webinar): NIST will hold a webinar to provide general information regarding NSTIC, to offer general guidance on preparing applications, and to answer questions.
+Proprietary technical discussions about specific project ideas with NIST staff are not permitted at this webinar or at any time before submitting the application to NIST.
+Also, NIST/NSTIC Program Office staff will not critique or provide feedback on project ideas while they are being developed by an applicant.
+Attendance at the Webinar is not required.
+Information on the Webinar is available at www.nist.gov/nstic.